pg_restore ran in an isolated container in

 Install the agent

 Open-source Go binary, Apache-2.0.
-Runs on Docker, Kubernetes, or systemd.
+Runs on Podman (rootless, default), Docker, Kubernetes, or systemd.
 Next to your application.
 Your security team reads every line before it ships.

 - 02